mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/ProjectApi.md

             config.BasePath = "http://localhost";
             var apiInstance = new ProjectApi(config);
-            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service to be updated
+            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service to be updated var containerXmlFile = new System.IO.MemoryStream(System.IO.File.ReadAllBytes("/path/to/file.txt"));  // System.IO.Stream |  (optional)

             try
             {
-                // Update an IDEA Connection project based on OpenModelContainer (model and results).
-IOM is passed in the body of the request. bool result = apiInstance.UpdateFromIOM(projectId);
+                // Update the IDEA Connection project by <see href=\"https://github.com/idea-statica/ideastatica-public/blob/main/src/IdeaRS.OpenModel/OpenModelContainer.cs\">IdeaRS.OpenModel.OpenModelContainer</see>  (model and results).
+IOM is passed in the body of the request as the xml string.  <see href=\"https://github.com/idea-statica/ideastatica-public/blob/main/src/IdeaRS.OpenModel/Tools.cs\">IdeaRS.OpenModel.Tools.OpenModelContainerToXml</see> should be used to generate the valid xml string
+                ConProject result = apiInstance.UpdateFromIOM(projectId, containerXmlFile);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)